mattlevan/VirtualMemoryManager/README.md

 physical memory.
 For example, if a logical address with page number 15 resulted in a page fault, your program would read in page 15 from BACKING_STORE (remember that pages begin at 0 and are 256 bytes in size) and store it in a page frame in physical memory.
-Once htis frame is stored (and the page table and TLB are updated), subsequent accesses to page 15 will be resolved by eeither the TLB or the page table.
+Once this frame is stored (and the page table and TLB are updated), subsequent accesses to page 15 will be resolved by either the TLB or the page table.

 You will need to treat BACKING_STORE.bin as a random-access file so that you can randomly seek to certain positions of the file for reading.
 We